Send us a message

 It is a very complex and fast changing area of law.
 It involves an intricate knowledge of Enfranchisement and Right to Manage Law, Leasehold Property law, Tribunal and Court procedures and not least a thorough knowledge of the valuation principles followed by specialist Surveyors with whom we enjoy a close association

 It is essential to appoint those accredited to carry out this work.
-Our leading experts – Nicola Crookes-West, Samantha Marsh and Jon Tawse are members of The Association of Leasehold Enfranchisement Practitioners (ALEP) and we are recommended practitioners by the experts at LEASE.
+Our leading experts – Nicola Crookes-West and Jon Tawse are members of The Association of Leasehold Enfranchisement Practitioners (ALEP) and we are recommended practitioners by the experts at LEASE.

 Not only do you need to have clear advice about the options that may be available but it is vital to know the costs of achieving your wishes.
 We are happy to have an initial discussion with you at no charge and we know how much that sets minds at rest.